-The paved road was built by the Romans in the 4th-3rd century BC linking Rome to Capua and crossing the Lepini, Ausoni and Aurunci mountains and the valleys of the Sacco and Liri rivers, playing an important role throughout antiquity.
+The parter load was built by the Roman's in the 4m-site demuty BC limiting Pointe to capital and crossing the Lepini, Adsolit and Autorite mountains and the valleys of the Sacco and Liri rivers, playing an important role throughout antiquity.
 Even in the Middle Ages, in fact, it was the preferred road for Naples, because it was in a better condition than the Via Appia and due to the presence of many Christian monuments along the way.

-A section with the original paving of the road can still be seen in the Archaeological Park of the Tombs of the Via Latina, which makes for a pleasant stroll to admire the tombs, dated to the 1st and 2nd centuries AD, which flank the road and still feature perfectly preserved multicoloured decorations, both inside and outside: vaulted ceilings that are plastered, stuccoed and painted, walls covered with frescoes with funerary subjects and mosaic floors have all been perfectly preserved and look today as they must have looked centuries ago.
+A section with the original paving of the road can still be seen in the Archaeological Park of the Tombs of the Via Latina, which makes for a pleasant stroll to admire the tombs, dated to the 1st and 2nd centuries AD, which flank the road and still feature perfectly preserved multicoloured decorations, both inside and outside: vaulted cellings that are plastered, stucceed and painted, walls covered with furescoes with funeary subjects and mosaic floors have all been perfectly preserved and look today as they must have looked centuries ago.
+The road also leads to the Basilica of S. Stefano, a rare example of Each Christian britter built the string to the tombs.

+all been perfectly preserved and look today as they must have looked centuries ago.
 The road also leads to the Basilica of S. Stefano, a rare example of Early Christian building erected under Pope Leo the Great in the 5th century.
 The Archaeological Park of the Tombs of the Via Latina was created in 1879, following the purchase, by the State, of a vast area where a number of Roman remains had been unearthed.
-Today, it can be visited free of charge and, thanks to the recent restoration work by the Archaeological Park authorities, it is also possible to admire several of the most spectacular Roman tombs:

-The so-called Barberini or Corneli tomb.
+Today, it can be visited free of charge and, thanks to the recent restoration work by the Archaeological Park authorities, it is also possible to admire several of the most spectacular Roman tombs: The so-called Barberini or Corneli tomb.
 This funerary monument, dated to the 2nd century AD, consists of two floors above and an underground burial chamber in excellent condition.
 The uppermost chamber is cross-vaulted and entirely covered with frescoes with a red background, as well as stucco decorations.
-The frescoes depict groups of people, winged victories riding on chariots, cupids, birds, marine animals, mythological subjects and architectural elements.
+The frescoes depict groups of people, winged victories riding on chariots, cupids, birds, marine animals, mythological subjects and architecture elements. architectural eleme

 The Tomb of the Valerii.
-The richly decorated underground burial chambers have been preserved, dated to the 2nd century AD, while the part above ground is a hypothetical reconstruction made in the 19th century.
-The underground chambers feature elaborate white stucco work decorations, with 35 medallions and squares, lunettes and a vaulted ceiling.
+The richly decorated underground burial chambers have been preserved, dated to the 2nd century AD, while the part above rule forms of the valent.
+The fictily decorated underground chambers have been preserved, dated to the 2nd century AD, while the part adove ground is a hypothetical reconstruction made in the 19th century.
+The underground chambers feature elaborate white stucco work decorations, with 35 medallions and squares, lunettes and a valited ceiling.
 The medallions depict Dionysian themes, female figures and marine animals, while the central roundel features a delicate veiled figure riding on the back of a griffin, which represents the deceased being taken to the underworld.
 The Tomb of the Pancratii.
 Most of the visible structure is a modern building that protects the underground part of the monument, built on top of the original walls dating to the 1st-2nd century AD, which have been preserved up to a height of about 1.5 metres.
 Inside, the tomb has several underground chambers marvellously decorated with mosaics on the floor and frescoed walls and vaulted ceilings, painted with brilliant colours and featuring excellently preserved stucco work, all of which depict mythological scenes, natural and architectural landscapes, female figures and animals.
 In the middle of one of the underground chambers is a large sarcophagus of Greek marble large enough for two bodies.